ad1vhaho/ProgPart1/README.md

-This C# console-based chatbot provides cybersecurity tips, featuring a voice greeting, ASCII art display, and interactive Q&A with a simulated typing effect.
+Cryptobot is a  C# console-based chatbot provides cybersecurity tips, featuring a voice greeting, ASCII art display, and interactive Q&A with a simulated typing effect.

 Features: